Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Note:** "Create an agent pool" is typically for build/private agents, and "Puppet" is a third-party configuration management tool that is not required for a native Azure Pipelines deployment.

-### Question #54
+### Question #35

 You have an Azure DevOps organization named Contoso and an Azure DevOps project named Project1.

-You plan to use Microsoft-hosted agents to build container images that will host full Microsoft .NET Framework apps in a YAML pipeline in Project1.
+You plan to use Microsoft-hosted agents to build container images that will host **full Microsoft .NET Framework apps in a YAML pipeline in Project1.**

 What are two possible virtual machine images that you can use for the Microsoft-hosted agent pool?
 Each correct answer presents a complete solution.